ITHACA-FV/ITHACA-FV/README.md

 cd ITHACA-FV
 ./Allwmake
 ```
-Once the clone is performed, for of a brief description of the classes and methods, you can check the official ITHACA-FV doxygen [documentation](https://mathlab.github.io/ITHACA-FV/).
+For a brief description of the classes and methods, you can check the official ITHACA-FV doxygen [documentation](https://mathlab.github.io/ITHACA-FV/).

 ### 3. [Tutorials](https://mathlab.github.io/ITHACA-FV//examples.html)